 - A barn owl died having become entangled in a lantern frame.

 We’re pleased that a number of local councils have already banned the use of sky lanterns on all council owned land and we’d like to see other councils follow suit.

-Act now for animals in England and urge your local council to ban the use of sky lanterns on council land!
+Act for animals NOW by urging your local council to ban the use of sky lanterns on council land!